-Bold Rock Hard Cider (72 School House Road, Mills River, NC) is located between Asheville and Hendersonville - photo at top.
+Bold Rock Hard Cider (72 School House Road, Mills River) is located between Asheville and Hendersonville - photo at top.
 In just a few years, it has become the largest craft cidery in the United States.
-Its rural setting has plenty of room with an impressive taproom, daily tours of production floor, garden picnic area, outdoor music venue and on-site food truck that serves barbecue and Southern fare.
-Sample eight seasonal ciders including the Rosé, Pear, Peach, IPA and Carolina Apple.
+Its rural setting has plenty of room with an impressive taproom, daily tours of the production floor, garden picnic area, outdoor music venue, and on-site food truck that serves barbecue and Southern fare.
+Sample eight seasonal ciders including the Rosé, Pear, Peach, IPA, and Carolina Apple.
 They have special happenings every night of the week, including live music Friday-Sunday.
 Hours vary seasonally.
 For most of the year, they are open Mon-Wed, 1-9 PM, Thurs-Sat 11 AM-10 PM, Sunday 11-8 PM.
 It's 20 minutes from downtown Asheville.

 Jeter Mountain Farm (1126 Jeter Mountain Road, Hendersonville) ups its agritourism offerings by providing a hard cider taproom on-site.
 Six hard ciders are on tap.
 Two, Original and Pink Lady, are made from Jeter Mountain apples grown and pressed right on the farm.
 The taproom also serves four rotating ciders from Flat Rock Cider Company.
 Open July-October on Saturday 9 AM-3 PM, Sunday 10 AM-3 PM.

 Hendersonville's Cheers Trail Passport